 What’s so special about the Northern Washington area?
 Well, for one thing its attractions.
 For another, it’s the proximity of Semiahmoo Resort to whatever piques your interest.
 And it is those unique points of interest, that have broad tourist appeal, on both sides of the border.

-Semiahmoo Spit (Semiahmoo Bay and Drayton Harbor) is home to Semiahmoo County Park, which boasts more than 300 acres of tideland and roughly 1.5 miles of trails ideal for walking, biking and birdwatching.
+Semiahmoo Spit (Semiahmoo Bay and Drayton Harbor) boasts more than 300 acres of tideland and roughly 1.5 miles of trails ideal for walking, biking and birdwatching.
 The region’s tide pools, estuaries and waterways attract thousands of geese, ducks, gulls, loons and shorebirds each year and recently made the Audubon Society’s list as one of Washington's top birding destinations.
-Semiahmoo attracts a high population of endangered species including the bald eagle, peregrine falcon, the marbled murrelet and much more!
+Semiahmoo attracts a high population of endangered species including the bald eagle, peregrine falcon, the marbled murrelet and more!
 Click here for our birding map.

 We are thrilled to offer whale watching tours from Outer Island Excursions, with trips available April through September!
 Spend time with your Captain and Naturalist, have a chance to meet new friends, and have an opportunity to enjoy abundant wildlife with beautiful scenery.
 Sightings include Orca Whales, Humpbacks, Minke Whales, Gray Whales, and more.
 We also often see porpoise, sea lions, seals, eagles, otters and other marine life.
 Outer Island Excursions also offers fishing and private charters as well as a water taxi!